-The following table sets forth the estimated future net revenues, excluding derivatives contracts, from net proved reserves and the expected benchmark prices used in projecting net revenues at December 31, 2013.
-All estimated future net revenues are attributable to projected production from the Jubilee Field in Ghana.
-If we are unable to resolve issues related to continuous removal of associated natural gas in large quantities from the Jubilee Field, and the production restraints caused thereby, then the field's future net revenues discussed herein will be adversely affected.
-See "Item 1A.
-Risk Factors-Our inability to access appropriate equipment and infrastructure in a timely manner may hinder our access to oil and natural gas markets or delay our oil and natural gas production."
+The following table sets forth the estimated future net revenues, excluding derivatives contracts, from net proved reserves and the expected benchmark prices used in projecting net revenues at December 31, 2014.
+All estimated future net revenues are attributable to projected production from the Jubilee Field and the TEN development in Ghana.
+If we are unable to continuously remove associated natural gas in large quantities from the Jubilee Field, and the potential production restraints caused thereby, then the Jubilee Field's future net revenues discussed herein will be adversely affected.

-Projected Net Revenues (in millions except \$/Bbl) Future net revenues \$ 2,836 Present value of future net revenues: PV-10(1) \$ 2,237 Future income tax expense (levied at a corporate parent and intermediate subsidiary level) and intermediate subsidiary level) at 10% per annum Standardized Measure(2) \$ 2,237 Benchmark and differential oil price(\$/Bbl)(3) \$108.76
+Projected Net Revenues (in millions except \$/Bbl) Future net revenues \$ 3,352 Present value of future net revenues: PV-10(1) \$ 2,383 Future income tax expense (levied at a corporate parent and intermediate subsidiary level) and intermediate subsidiary level) at 10% per annum Standardized Measure(2) \$ 2,383 Benchmark and differential oil price(\$/Bbl)(3) \$101.55